Jane Sanders: Career

-Early in her career Sanders worked in the Juvenile Division of the Burlington Police Department, and then as a community organizer with the King Street Area Youth Center, and as a volunteer for AmeriCorps VISTA.
+Early in her career, Sanders worked in the Juvenile Division of the Burlington Police Department, then was a community organizer with the King Street Area Youth Center, and then was a volunteer with AmeriCorps VISTA.

-From 1981 to 1991, Sanders served as founding Director of the Mayor's Youth Office and Department Head in the City of Burlington.
-She was also active in K-12 education, elected as a School Board Commissioner, and was a founding member of the Women's Council & the Film Commission.
-In 1991, her husband, Bernie Sanders, was elected to the U.S. Congress.
+From 1981 to 1991, Sanders served as founding director of the Mayor's Youth Office and Department Head in the City of Burlington.
+She was also active in K-12 education, was elected as a school board commissioner, and was a founding member of the Women's Council & the Film Commission.
+In 1991, her husband, Bernie Sanders, was elected to U.S. Congress.
 From 1991 to 1995, she worked in his office on a volunteer basis.

-In 1996, Sanders was appointed as Provost and Interim President of her alma mater, Goddard College, to help the college through a difficult period.
-The Board, faculty, staff, students and Sanders worked together to improve the accreditation, finances and governance of the institution.
+In 1996, Sanders was appointed provost and interim president of her alma mater, Goddard College, to help the college through a difficult period.
+The board, faculty, staff, students, and Sanders worked together to improve the accreditation, finances, and governance of the institution.

-From 2004 through 2011, Sanders was President of Burlington College, a small liberal arts college founded in 1972 for non-traditional students.
+From 2004 through 2011, Sanders was president of Burlington College, a small liberal arts college founded in 1972 for non-traditional students.
 It closed due to financial problems in 2016.

-As senior partner in the Burlington-based consulting firm, Leadership Strategies, O'Meara worked as a political and educational consultant for federal, state, and local political campaigns.
+As senior partner in Burlington-based consulting firm Leadership Strategies, O'Meara served as a political and educational consultant for federal, state, and local political campaigns.

-Sanders was instrumental in founding The Sanders Institute, a progressive think tank which launched in June 2017, and is one of its 11 original fellows.
+Sanders was instrumental in founding the Sanders Institute, a progressive think tank that launched in June 2017, and is one of its 11 original fellows.
 Like the other fellows, she does not receive payment for her work, although she does receive compensation for travel expenses.